Google Summer of Code: information for students

 - possible mentors.

-And, if possible, an easy, medium or hard rating of each project.
+And, if possible, an easy, medium or hard rating for each project.